I'm Nobody's Sweetheart Now

-I'm Nobody's Sweetheart Now is a 1940 American romantic comedy directed by Arthur Lubin and starring Dennis O'Keefe, Constance Moore and Helen Parrish.
+I'm Nobody's Sweetheart Now is a 1940 American romantic comedy film directed by Arthur Lubin and starring Dennis O'Keefe, Constance Moore and Helen Parrish.
 It was produced and distributed by Universal Pictures.

 Plot

 Football player Tod Lowell is the son of a man running for governor, who needs the support of a political boss.
 Tod's dad asks a favor, that Tod spend a few weeks squiring Gertrude Morgan, the man's daughter.

 Trouble is, Tod's been romantically involved with Betty Gilbert, a nightclub singer, while Gert's gotten engaged to Tod's football rival, Andy Mason.
 A few tricks are played on the parents to make them believe Tod and Gertrude are serious, but just as they are about to return to their former partners, the two realize they actually have fallen for one another.